Wow, what explosive hearings in the House Judiciary Committee today as they had very at times contentious exchanges over whistleblower testimony.

 Jordan says his committee spoke with over two dozen whistleblowers in compiling his report.

-Matt Gates detailed whistleblower claims of of the Washington, D.C. field office is the source of much of the rot within the organization.
+Matt Gates detailed whistleblower claims of the Washington, D.C. field office as the source of much of the rot within the organization.

-A whistleblower described the conflict that existed at the Washington field office, and they put pressure on other field officers around the country to engage in law enforcement work without uh predication.
+A whistleblower described the conflict that existed at the Washington Field Office, and they put pressure on other field offices around the country to engage in law enforcement work without predication.

 Wow.